rratnakar09/blog_app/README.md

 I have deployed this app on Heroku </br>
 URL: https://myblogapp09.herokuapp.com

+Issue: The app is not populating the profile picture.
+I have used AWS to store profile picture.

 ## Resources and tutorials:</br>
 Django Tutorials by Corey Schafer </br>
 link: "https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p" <br>